nxus/searcher/README.md

 Now that the correct Storage adapters are configured, you'll need to tell Searcher which models you want to enable search using the `searchable` method.
 Searchable accepts an identity for a model which has already been registered.

-   app.get('searcher').searchable('users')
+   app.get('searcher').searchable('user')

 By default, Searcher will look for a field named `title` or `name` to use as the search field.
 You can specify different, or multiple fields to search by specifying a second options parameter, with the `fields` key:

-   app.get('searcher').searchable('users', {fields: 'firstName'})
+   app.get('searcher').searchable('user', {fields: 'firstName'})
-   app.get('searcher').searchable('users', {fields: ['firstName', 'lastName']})
+   app.get('searcher').searchable('user', {fields: ['firstName', 'lastName']})

 ### Routes

 Based on the model identify, Searcher will create the following routes

-    /<model>/search
+    /users/search

 which accepts a search parameter `q`.
 So to search for the term 'pizza':

-    /<model>/search?q=pizza
+    /users/search?q=mike

 The search wil return a list of results using the views below.

 ### Views

+You can provide search specific views to be used for search results:

+1.  search-users-list: the list view for returned search results.
+2.  search-users-detail: the detail view for an individual search result.

-Searcher will automatically use the `@nxus/base-ui` views for any model that is searchable (if they exist).
+Alternatively, if no search templates are found, searcher will automatically use the `@nxus/base-ui` views for any model that is searchable (if they exist).

-1.  view-<model>-list: the list view used to display search results.
+1.  view-users-list: the list view used to display search results.
-2.  view-<model>-detail: the detail view linked to from the list view.
+2.  view-users-detail: the detail view linked to from the list view.

-Alternatively, you can provide search specific views to be used instead:

-1.  search-<model>-list: the list view for returned search results.
-2.  search-<model>-detail: the detail view for an individual search result.
+Finally, searcher will use default list/detail views if no other templates are found.

 ## API